K21-crypt/K21-crypt.github.io/content/writeups/tryhackme/Empline/_index.md

 And we were successful.
 ![](Pasted%20image%2020250128220432.png)

-Now lets try to escalate our privelege to the root.
+Now lets try to escalate our privilege to the root.

 After trying to find setuid and leaked password, I came to capabilities and got this.
 ![](Pasted%20image%2020250128221136.png)